 One of the first things you’ll need to bring baby home from the hospital is a place for them to sleep.
 Whether you have the space for a nursery, you plan on having the baby sleep in your room, or you want to try co-sleeping, you need to make sure the space is comfortable and safe for your little one.
 Be sure that the crib or basinet has been properly assembled, invest in comfortable bedding, and, if you plan on co-sleeping, make sure you’ve purchased a guard for the edge of the bed to make sure baby doesn’t roll off.

 Though you probably got a ton of cute outfits from your baby shower, you’ll want to make sure you’ve chosen a few special outfits to have with you at the hospital.
 Though the hospital has undershirts and blankets, you’ll want to have clothes to keep your baby warm and secure.
 You can pack a onesie for your baby to wear while in the hospital.
 However, the day you leave, they’ll need to be fully dressed for the weather.
 If it’s colder out, you might opt for a nice outfit with a crochet sweater and crochet baby shoes.
-They have crochet baby booties that can keep your baby’s feet warm without the discomfort of putting them in hard bottom shoes too soon.
+They even have stylish crochet Jordans that can keep your baby’s feet warm without the discomfort of putting them in hard bottom shoes too soon.

 Diaper Bag and Diapering Essentials